Choosing the right colour for your interior can seem daunting.

-It can feel like one of the trickier parts of the interior design process.
+It can feel like one of the trickier parts of your home renovation interior design process.

-I’m always being asked about colour recommendations as this is the part where people can get stuck or nervous they cover their walls in the wrong colour and end-up making a costly mistake.
+I’m always being asked about colour recommendations as this is the part where people can get stuck or nervous, as if they cover their walls in the wrong colour it can end-up being a costly mistake.

 There are plenty of points of consideration that can help you decide on the right colour for your space.